Border control: Modern history

 Ethnic tensions created during colonial occupation also resulted in discriminatory policies being adopted in newly independent African nations, such as Uganda under Idi Amin which banned Asians from Uganda, thus creating a mass exodus of the (largely Gujarati) Asian community of Uganda.
 Such ethnically driven border control policies took forms ranging from anti-Asian sentiment in East Africa to Apartheid policies in South Africa and Namibia (then known as Southwest Africa under South African rule) which created bantustans (Note: Bantustans within the borders of South Africa were classified as "self-governing" or "independent" and theoretically had some sovereign powers.
 Independent Bantustans (Transkei, Bophuthatswana, Venda, and Ciskei; also known as the TBVC states) were intended to be fully sovereign.
-In reality, they had no economic infrastructure worth mentioning and with few exceptions encompassed swaths of disconnected territory.
+In reality, they had no economic infrastructure worth mentioning and, with few exceptions, were composed of swaths of disconnected territory.
 This meant all the Bantustans were little more than puppet states controlled by South Africa.
 Throughout the existence of the independent Bantustans, South Africa remained the only country to recognise their independence.
 Nevertheless, internal organisations of many countries, as well as the South African government, lobbied for their recognition.
 For example, upon the foundation of Transkei, the Swiss-South African Association encouraged the Swiss government to recognise the new state.
-In 1976, leading up to a United States House of Representatives resolution urging the President to not recognise Transkei, the South African government intensely lobbied lawmakers to oppose the bill.
-While the bill fell short of its needed two-thirds vote, a simple majority of lawmakers nevertheless supported the resolution.
+In 1976, leading up to a United States House of Representatives resolution urging the President not to recognise Transkei, the South African government intensely lobbied lawmakers to oppose the bill.
+While the bill fell short of the two-thirds vote it needed, a simple majority of lawmakers nevertheless supported the resolution.
 Each TBVC state extended recognition to the other independent Bantustans while South Africa showed its commitment to the notion of TBVC sovereignty by building embassies in the TBVC capitals.) and pass laws (Note: In South Africa, pass laws were designed to segregate the population, manage urbanisation, and allocate migrant labour.
-Also known as the natives law, pass laws severely limited the movements of not only blacks, but other peoples as well (e.g. Asians) by requiring them to carry pass books when outside their homelands or designated areas.
+Also known as the natives law, pass laws severely limited the movements of not only blacks, but other people as well (e.g., Asians) by requiring them to carry passbooks when outside their homelands or designated areas.
 Before the 1950s, this legislation largely applied to African men, and attempts to apply it to women in the 1910s and 1950s were met with significant protests.
 Pass laws would be one of the dominant features of the country's apartheid system, until it was effectively ended in 1986.